University of Minnesota regents approve 'COVID-adjusted' budget

 Regents also approved an employee pay cut and furlough plan.

-The temporary furlough and pay reduction plan will impact most employees, except those making less than $60,000 annually, graduate students, professionals in training and H-1B and E-3 Visa holders.
+The temporary furlough and pay reduction plan will affect most employees, except those making less than $60,000 annually, graduate students, professionals in training and H-1B and E-3 visa holders.

 Furlough hours will be allotted based on employee salaries, with the highest earners taking the biggest pay cuts.